 NOTE The stiffness data for the cross-section at ultimate limit states can be provided by the manufacturer in section property tables.

-(8) If a verification at serviceability limit states is required, an elastic beam model combined with an appropriate model for the soil in accordance with EN 1997 may be used.
+(8) If a verification at serviceability limit states is required, an elastic beam model combined with an appropriate model for the soil in accordance with the relevant part of EN 1997 may be used.